-Staying in touch – While normal interactions are so constrained, now is a golden opportunity to step away from the emails, and instead encourage your teams to pick up the mobile to make calls, or use online video meet up platforms: gotomeeting, zoom, Microsoft Teams, Skype, WhatsApp, Google Hangouts.
+Staying in touch – ironically, homeworking has proved a golden opportunity to break the habit of communicating by email alone.
+Companies have been encouraging teams to pick up the mobile to make calls, and of course online video meet up platforms.
 Take 5 or 10 minutes to have a general chat and make it a daily habit.
-Virtual “tea-breaks” seem to be working well.
+Virtual “tea-breaks” work well.

-Additional resources, tips and reminders on managing remote teams and all aspects of effective homeworking below.
+Below are some helpful additional resources, tips and reminders on managing remote teams and all aspects of effective homeworking.

 - CIPD | ‘Getting the most from home working‘ page has a series of top 10 tips for homeworking in Covid-19, divided into sections on: